 Here are some answers to frequently asked questions

-The competition will be held between 26th and 30th September.
+The competition will be held between Monday18th and Friday 22nd September 2023

-They can take part anytime between Monday 26th and Friday 30th – whenever is convenient.
+They can take part anytime between Monday18th and Friday 22nd September – whenever is convenient.

-I have designed 4 different code challenges – of which students can try and complete any level.
-Each level consists of around 6-8 codes.
+I have designed 5 different code challenges – of which students can try and complete any level.
+Each level consists of a maximum of 6-7 codes.
 After each code is cracked then students enter a password to access the next clue.
 When they have completed all the codes in the round then they get to enter their names into the leaderboard.
 At the end of the competition I will share a spreadsheet of the leaderboard entrants for each school.
 I will also provide a certificate (template) so that schools can award prizes to individual students if they choose.
 There will be no “winner” as such – i.e this will not be judged as a competition between schools, rather a chance to celebrate achievement within your school

-This has been primarily designed for KS2-KS3 students.
-KS2 students may benefit from in class support.
-The 4th challenge is more difficult and would be appropriate for older students (KS4 and KS5).
+This has been designed for KS2-KS5 students.
+KS2-KS3 students may benefit from in class support.
+The 4th challenge is extreme and would be a challenge for KS5 (and teachers!)

 It’s free to enter